Adding contacts and cases (and linking the two together) are the first steps to working in MyCase.

 Click here to join one of our Live Product Trainings!

 From the dashboard, cases tab, or the quick add menu, click New Case to display the Add Case Lightbox.
-This is a four-screen wizard that will allow you to enter relevant case information, link the case to firm users and contacts, and specify billing preferences.
+This four-screen wizard will allow you to enter relevant case information, link the case to firm users and contacts, and specify billing preferences.

 MyCase is streamlining how you create cases and clients.
 This design allows you to:

 Add complete contact information for new clients and create a case in one step.

 Easily set case-specific billing rates for firm members